 In the studio, at a house party, on the concert stage, or in a ceremony, dance can lead us away from strict dualities and compartmentalization towards more integrated experiences of mind-body-spirit.
 Dance encourages us to stay rooted in our bodies as we act, decide, and participate in the world.

 Rebecca Bliss is a dancer, choreographer, and educator based in Brooklyn, New York.
 She is adjunct professor of Afro-Cuban dance at Barnard College and for several arts and education programs, in addition to offering an ongoing schedule of open community classes.
-She is a former faculty member at Ballet Hispanico where she taught in both the pre-professional division and for their education and outreach programs.
+Rebecca is a former faculty member at Ballet Hispanico where she taught for both the pre-professional and education and outreach divisions.